genesisgir/Genesis-Gir-Lessons-Volume-2/Lessons/TheLastOfUs/README.md

 The Last of Us takes place in the year 2033, twenty years after a fungal-based, brain-altering pandemic has spread and infected over 60 percent of the world's population.
 Since the outbreak, the world has gone into a state of panic and frenzy as officials try to fix and keep the situation under control.
-When the World Health Organization's attempts to procure a vaccine fail, the United States government does away with the bureaucrats in power and the establishment of civilian government.
+When the World Health Organization's attempts to procure a vaccine fail, the United States government does away with the bureaucrats in power and the establishmeant of civilian government.
 The country is turned into a police state under the control of homeland security and the military, and cities across the nation are placed under martial law one by one.
 Survivors of the pandemic are assigned to designated quarantine zones that are supposed to separate them from the infected and keep them safe.